Best Time to Visit Kazakhstan: Month-by-Month Guide (2026)

 Southern Kazakhstan (Shymkent, Turkestan)

-The south is warmer year-round.
-Turkestan’s Mausoleum of Khoja Ahmed Yasawi and the ancient Silk Road ruins are best visited in spring or autumn when temperatures are comfortable for walking.
-Summers are punishing.
-Midday temperatures above 40 °C make outdoor sightseeing miserable.
+Best: April–May, September–October.
+Avoid: July–August (38–42°C).
+The south is warmer year-round but summer is punishing.
+Turkestan's Mausoleum of Khoja Ahmed Yasawi and Silk Road ruins are best visited in spring or autumn at comfortable walking temperatures.
+Midday above 40°C makes sightseeing miserable.

-Mangystau’s rock formations (Bozzhyra, Torysh Valley of Balls, underground mosques) require significant outdoor time.
-The spring and autumn sweet spot is essential here.
-The Caspian coast near Aktau offers some summer beach activity, but the inland canyon landscapes demand cooler weather.
+Best: April–May, September–October.
+Avoid: June–August (40°C+).
+Mangystau's rock formations (Bozzhyra, Torysh Valley of Balls, underground mosques) require significant outdoor time.
+Spring and autumn are essential.
+The Caspian coast offers summer beach activity, but inland canyon landscapes demand cooler weather.

 East Kazakhstan (Altai Mountains, Lake Markakol)

-The Kazakh Altai has the most European feel of any region: birch and larch forests, mountain rivers, alpine lakes.
+Best: June–September.
+Foliage peak: late September–early October.
+The Kazakh Altai has the most European feel: birch and larch forests, mountain rivers, alpine lakes.
 Summer is short but spectacular.
-Autumn colours in September rival the best anywhere in Central Asia.
+Autumn colours in September rival Central Asia's best.

-November in Kazakhstan is dreary everywhere.
-In Almaty, temperatures hover around 0–5 °C with frequent overcast skies and drizzle.
-The mountains are snow-covered but ski season has not started.
+November is dreary everywhere: Almaty hovers 0–5°C with overcast skies and drizzle.
+Mountains are snow-covered but ski season hasn't opened.
 The steppe is brown and windswept.
-Astana drops below -10 °C. There is essentially nothing seasonal to recommend November unless you are chasing rock-bottom prices.
+Astana drops below −10°C. Nothing seasonal recommends November unless you are chasing rock-bottom hotel prices.

-Astana in deep winter is an endurance test, not a tourism experience.
-At -30 °C with steppe wind, exposed skin gets frostbite in minutes.
-The city functions (people go to work, buses run) but casual sightseeing is impractical.
-If your itinerary includes Astana, schedule it for summer and fly directly.
+Astana at −30°C with steppe wind is an endurance test, not tourism.
+Exposed skin gets frostbite in minutes.
+The city functions but casual sightseeing is impractical.
+If Astana is on your itinerary, schedule it for summer and fly directly.

 What to Pack by Season